 SHOOT FOR STARS

-Having modeled in front of the camera did help her confidence once she moved to outdoor-themed TV.
+Having modeled in front of the camera did help her confidence once she moved to an outdoor-themed TV format.
 She produced shows such as Brotherhood Outdoors on a regular TV network, but then jumped to a digital network ahead of most producers.
 In her typical style, she wanted to prove a point that it could be done successfully.

 PRESIDENT OF CARBONTV